 - Walking Routes: Health Promotion has been instrumental in the creation of walking routes in Shelby, Kings Mountain and Fallston.

 - Step One Challenge and 5K: The Step One Challenge is Cleveland County’s only 6 week community wide physical activity contest.
 Using walking as the medium, the Step One Challenge encourages those that participate to reach 8-10,000 steps daily.
 The Step One 5K is the health education sponsored 5K held annually in September.
-For 2014 it will be Saturday, September 6th at Aldersgate UMC in Shelby.
-Click here for more details about the Step One Challenge or Step One 5K.

 The health education unit contracts with the Cleveland County School System to teach puberty education to all 5th grade students.
 Boys and girls are separated and each group is taught a curriculum that is geared specifically to their needs.
 Classroom teachers are also present to ensure the quality of the education given by health department staff.